 - Donkey Kong Country

-- Crocodile Island from Donkey Kong Country 2 is oddly both Mordor and a Polluted Wasteland.
-It has/had Gangplank Galleon, an Amusement Park of Doom called Krazy Kremland, a forboding Evil Tower of Ominousness, is filled with dead trees, Zingers (killer bees), Brambles and danger, and the whole place and ocean around it is dark murky green.
+- Crocodile Island from Donkey Kong Country 2: Diddy's Kong Quest is oddly both Mordor and a Polluted Wasteland.
+It has/had Gangplank Galleon, an Amusement Park of Doom called Krazy Kremland, a forboding Evil Tower of Ominousness, is filled with dead trees, Zingers (wasps), Brambles and danger, and the whole place and ocean around it is dark murky green.
 It actually sinks into the ocean after the final boss is defeated.

-- Mekanos in Donkey Kong Country 3, which is the polluted side to this trope taken to extremes.
+- Mekanos in Donkey Kong Country 3: Dixie Kong's Double Trouble!, which is the polluted side to this trope taken to extremes.
 A level with a giant ripsaw shredding a whole forest as it goes upwards and various factories. note

 - In Battalion Wars, the nation of Xylvania ( EX Ill-Vain-Ia) is so polluted that the trees are all dead, the soil has degenerated into a grey-blue sludge, the sky is allways black with forge smoke, and the water is yellow from all the mine tailings.
 Xylvanians themselves are mutated into vampires, complete with pale skin, red eyes and snaggleteeth.
 Half of them need to wear hazmat armor when fighting in sulight.

 - Advance Wars: Dual Strike gives us what happens when a Black Crystal is allowed to run.
 First the land is turned into a desert.
 Let it keep running, and it transforms the entire landscape around it into a burned-out, blackened wasteland - the waters even turn blood red.
 Best part: the ending leaves it ambiguous as to whether or not breaking the things will turn everything back.